Benchmarked: Do Windows 11’s Security Features Really Hobble Gaming Performance?

 |-0.5% / -3.2%

-Of course, decreases in gaming performance will grab all of the attention, but the impact on desktop PC applications is arguably more important, as productivity-focused devices are the most likely to see these security features fully enabled by default.
+Decreases in gaming performance tend to grab all the attention, but the impact on desktop PC applications is arguably more important, as productivity-focused devices are the most likely to see these security features fully enabled by default.
 We'll provide a brief rundown here, but there are plenty of benchmarks to chew over below if you're looking for more fine-grained details of the impact in specific types of work.

 The Core i7-11700K takes a ~1% haircut in threaded work, while the 10700K loses a more appreciable 4%.
 However, this average value doesn't include all of the benchmarks below, so you should thumb through the album to see other differences.